modeling myths and misconceptions

 As bad as all that may sound, however, this is not the worst thing that can happen.

-If you are gullible enough to fall for it, you will probably never hear from the "photographer" again and it is unlikely you will ever receive any prints or CD's as promised and - even if you do - showing these images will do you more harm than good.
+If you are gullible enough to fall for it, you will probably never hear from the "photographer" again and it is very unlikely you will ever receive any prints or CD's as promised and - even if you do - showing these images will do you more harm than good.

 The good news is... there are excellent, moderately priced photographers out there that can make you look like a real model.